 From Jim Cobb, author of Prepper’s Home Defense

 One of the most common questions I get, just behind What kind of gun should I buy? and just ahead of, Who sells the best-tasting dehydrated food? is “How will I know it is time to bug out?”
 Variations of this include “How will I know this is the event?” and “How can I get out before the crowd?”

 It is very difficult to give any sort of concrete answer to these questions because they are, at least in part, very subjective.
 For almost all potential scenarios, my pat answer is to remain at home until such a time that home is no longer tenable or safe.
 But, I’ll readily admit that is side-stepping the actual question.

 Here, then, are some indicators, “red flags” if you will, that things are likely to get much worse before they get better.

 Stores aren’t seeing stock coming in.

-We’ve all heard the statistic that grocery stores only have about 3 days worth of stock at any given time.
-While that figure varies depending on the item, such as having enough toiletries to last a typical month but enough fresh meat to only last a couple days, the average for the store on the whole is likely stock levels to last a week or less.
+We’ve all heard the statistic that grocery stores only have about 3 days’ worth of stock at any given time.
+While that figure varies depending on the item, such as having enough toiletries to last a typical month but enough fresh meat to only last a couple of days, the average for the store, on the whole, is likely stock levels to last a week or less.
 If something causes disruption to the replenishment process, that not only makes it difficult to purchase food and other supplies, the secondary result is people begin to panic.

 Now, imagine that instead of a set of DVDs, it is canned vegetables, milk, or bread and your family is already getting pretty hungry.
 One of the first things we’ll see in the wake of a major event is store shelves not being stocked.
 The disruption may only be for a few days but you don’t want to be around when people find out they can’t get food from their normal sources.